 How much do these programs cost?

-California State Parks PORTS Programs are a free resource to the public!
+California State Parks PORTS Programs and digital resources are a free resource to the public!

 What subjects do you cover?